faridvatani/nextjs-typegraphql/README.md

 `tailwind-merge` : </br>
 A library for merging Tailwind CSS classes.

+`@typegoose/typegoose` : </br>
+A library that wraps around Mongoose to enable us to write Mongoose models using Typescript classes and decorators.

+`class-validator` : </br>
+A  library that allows you to use either decorator or non-decorator-based validation.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: